 Ledger Nano X Review and Comparison

-The Ledger Nano X is the latest hardware wallet introduced by Ledger.
-In this post I will share my personal experience with the device and my thoughts about whether it’s indeed a better hardware wallet than its predecessor (the Nano S).
+The Ledger Nano X is the second hardware wallet introduced by Ledger.
+In this post, I will share my personal experience with the device and my thoughts about whether it’s indeed the best wallet around.

 The Ledger Nano X is one step ahead of other hardware wallets on the market today.
-The increased capacity for coins, combined with its bluetooth connectivity make it a powerhouse for managing crypto assets.
-Having said that, the user experience is far from perfect.
+The increased capacity for coins, combined with its Bluetooth connectivity, makes it a powerhouse for managing crypto assets.
+Having said that, the user experience still requires some work.

-If you want a detailed review of my experience with the Nano X keep on reading.
+That’s the Nano X in a nutshell.
+If you want a detailed review of my experience with the Nano X, keep on reading.
 Here’s what I’ll cover:

 - Ledger and the Nano X